An Economic analogy to Electrodynamics

-\item Like magnetic field profit is also non-conservative field.
+Just recall competition of biofarms about new patents, family members about a house, companies about contracts (say, gas, band-width, oil etc.).
+Competition repels house to come to anyone in the family. \item Like magnetic field profit is also non-conservative field.
 If there is no money, there is no profit.
 Circulation of notes gives rise to profit.
 As money starts incoming more and more to a place, profit also increases, say in a place, to some people more and more.
 As money comes more, differences in money contents from person to person, say, increase more.
 Rich becomes richer, poor becomes poorer.
+This is a local consideration.

 Let us think of the opposite limit, where there is no money flow into a place.
 But if competition flow, say promotional competition in a company, changes with time, like in some months of the year, this leads to more spending, hence more profit circulation in the local economy or, micro-economy.
 Product differentiation too leads to circulation of profit in a local economy.
 These considerations lead us to the relation